otrv4/otrv4/otrv4.md

 4. Computes `k = (g1*r) * i` and securely erase `i`.

-**TODO: the following is about version negotiation and may need to be moved.**
+**TODO: the following is about version advertisement and may need to be moved.**

 The Query Message or Whitespace Tag will include the versions supported by Alice.